 Not so quick.
 As you conduct keyword research and start developing your ideas for an SEO plan, you’ll be faced with infinite choices regarding which keywords you should include in your SEO campaign.
 Many (too many) website managers make their decisions in a rash manner, often without giving any consideration to why one keyword might be a better choice over another.

 I’ve actually witnessed small business owners and bloggers tackle the decision-making process in an arbitrary, freewheeling manner.
 So I thought I’d put together an article that addresses some of the considerations that should be involved in making choices among all of your keyword options.
 And chances are, you’ll have a lot of options.

 A synonym is a word that has the exact same meaning as some other word.
-If you want to find synonyms galore, just open a thesaurus (or visit an online thesaurus).
+If you want to find synonyms galore, just open a thesaurus.
 Look up the word buy and you’ll find out that one of its synonyms is purchase.
 This raises the question: Should you optimize your site with the word buy or with the word purchase?
 You’ll find that the synonym dilemma arises for every single SEO project.
 The ongoing challenge in the keyword selection process often involves deciding between synonyms and synonymous phrases.